This is an anti-inflammatory diet story.

 What you put in your body has a direct correlation to how you feel.

-I’m not going to reinvent the wheel and list out what you should be eating.
-Google, “Anti-Inflammatory Diet” and you’ll find all the same articles I found during my research.
+I won’t reinvent the wheel and list what you should be eating.
+Google “Anti-Inflammatory Diet,” and you’ll find all the same articles I found during my research.

 This is one my favorite anti-inflammation reference articles: 11 Food Rules For The Ultimate Anti-Inflammatory Diet.